 It uses one of the best technologies to neutralize microbiological contaminants.
 Every time you replace your rechargeable lithium ion batteries, they will last for more than 80 cycles on a single charge.
 Just double check your batteries before you go outdoors!

-The Mountop UV is another great option if you’re looking for UV purification systems.
+The Stiripen is another great option if you’re looking for UV purification systems.
 It works in a similar way, killing 99.99% of the DNA in bacteria, viruses and protozoa.

-The price is also similar, and it has the same drawbacks: You must be careful not to run out of batteries and it’s more fragile than regular bottles because of the electronic parts.
-The main advantage of the Mountop UV is that it features an SOS emergency flashlight, which can be helpful in some situations.
+The price is also similar, and it has the same drawbacks: You must be careful not to run out of batteries.
+It’s more fragile than bottles because of the electronic parts.
+The main advantage of this purifier is that it’s compact and easy to carry.

 Personally, I don’t like to bring much electronic gear when I plan a long hike.
 Even if you have everything all charged, you never know what might happen, and running out of batteries when you need them is frustrating!
 I guess it could be a good option for those going on a short camping or backpacking trip.